+When it comes to canned abalone, it is important to store it in a cool, well-ventilated place, out of direct sunlight.
 Most canned abalone contains salt or are already stewed in sauce, so be careful not to salt your dishes too much when using canned abalone.
 Cut into thin slices and greet a little to warm up and serve with abalone sauce.

-Also know, is canned abalone healthy?
+Is canned abalone healthy?
 Abalone canned in brine, i.e. salt and water, tastes lighter and is perfect for soups and stir-fried dishes.
 It is usually simmered in broth for several hours and used to impart a distinctive flavor to Chinese soups.
 Interestingly, connoisseurs of dry abalone also enjoy cooking the whole piece.

 Overfishing caused the state to stop commercial fishing in 1997 and allow only recreational fishing for shellfish, and only north of the Golden Gate.
 After commercial fishing for abalone was banned, abalone farms began to emerge across the state, although most of what they produced was shipped to Asia until recently.

 Our products are ready to eat.
 This means that we have cooked the abalone to perfection, for your comfort and enjoyment.
 There is no need to cook anymore.
 Further cooking will lead to loss of taste, weight, texture and nutrition.
 We have made abalone as easy to enjoy as possible, as well as tasty and healthy.

 Beat each slice of abalone until tender Some people use a meat tenderizer, but you can succeed by gently tapping the entire slice of abalone with the back of a large spoon, this method softens the meat without tearing it.

 If you're looking for ways to cook canned abalone, try this recipe that teaches you how to stew them with Chinese spinach.
 The dust produced by crushing and cutting abalone shells is toxic and sculptors and sculptors should be careful not to inhale fine dust particles.